Jonathan2251/lbd/_sources/gpu.txt

   SV V1,Rx         ;store the result in X

-Though gpu has smaller L1 cache than cpu for each core, the DMA memcpy map the data in cpu memory to gpu memory to each l1 cache of core.
+GPU has smaller L1 cache than cpu for each core.
+DMA memcpy map the data in cpu memory to each l1 cache of core on gpu memory.
-Or gpu provides operations scatter and gather to access DRAM data for stream processing [#Quantitative-gpu-sparse-matrix]_ [#gpgpuwiki]_ [#shadingl1]_.
+Many gpu provides operations scatter and gather to access DRAM data for stream processing [#Quantitative-gpu-sparse-matrix]_ [#gpgpuwiki]_ [#shadingl1]_.

 When the GPU function is dense computation in array such as MPEG4 encoder or